Accidental travel: In Russia

 In 2024 Eliot Borenstein, published a book Unstuck in Time: On the Post-Soviet Uncanny about Soviet nostalgia in Russian literary fiction.
 Chapters 1 and 2 are devoted to popadantsy who want to change the future.
 He calls these "Time Crashers".
 (Cornell University Press offers a free e-book online).

 A typical Russian popadanets is one of the three types: an everyman, a commando, or a reenactor, with all undergoing a social lift after travel.

 While a Russian popadanets used to be a male, since 2000s a flood of pulp fiction emerged featuring female popadanka hero, typically in the form of romance fiction, where popadanka becomes a mighty sorceress or becomes a bride of a mighty man: a king, a sorcerer, an elf, a vampire, etc., often via an "academy of magic".
 The livelib.ru website featured 360 books about females landed in a magical world published in 2016, 422 in 2017, and 433 in 2018.

 In 2016 Sergey Lukyanenko wrote a parody short story, Vitya Solnyshkin and Iosif Stalin Витя Солнышкин и Иосиф Сталин.
 Young pioneer Vitya chances to meet Joseph Stalin and explains that he is in fact from the future.
 Stalin is not at all surprised: for years now time travelers swarm to advise Stalin, but comrade Stalin does not rush to follow their advice: he is quite sure that Adolf Hitler and Franklin Roosevelt have similar "advisors" as well, and with all these conflicting advices, the history stays in old tracks.

-A considerable subgenre of popadantsy was spawned by the MMORPG EVE Online, about persons who find themselves in the interstellar world of EVE Online, often captured by space pirates-slave traders.
-Most of the stories of this kind are of low literary quality, not to say that the idea of "accidental travel" does not fit well into the philosophy of EVE Online.
-Still, some people may find these stories quite entertaining.

-Russian political scientist Boris Vishnevskiy considers the phenomenon of popadanstvo to be the manifestation of post-Soviet Russian revanchism, which, he thinks, has become the cornerstone of Russian politics under Vladimir Putin.
+In 2010 the Tsentrpoligraf started the book series "Наши там" about popadantsy.
+By 2026, FantLab listed over 290 items.

+In film

+Russian films about popadantsy include Black Hunters (the original Russian title translates as "We are From the Future") (2008) and its sequel (2010) about treasure hunters called "black diggers" in Russian, who find themselves in the 1942 of the World War II Eastern Front, The Mist, Russian TV film about three Russian soldiers, popadantsy into the 1941 of the Eastern Front, Frontier about popadantsy into the Nevsky Pyatachok frontline during the Siege of Leningrad, and Mirror for a Hero, a combination of popadnstvo with "time loop" in late 1940s.